cceckman/startup-showdown/writeup/1-hello-bench.md

 ### Observations

-**C is fast.** Not surprising, but it's useful to validate.
+**C is fast.** Not surprising, but it's good to see how fast.
 [For future investigation](..) - how much of that is because [`libc` is already in memory?](#libc)

-**`dash` is almost as fast as C.** Even given the [above](#dash) observation on residency, I'm still impressed that it can parse & complete the script before a compiled program.
+**`dash` is almost as fast as C.** Even given the [above](#dash) observation on residency, I'm still impressed that it can parse & complete the script before most compiled programs.

 **Go is takes longer than I expected.** I'll want to analyze Go startup more in a future post, but I was surprised by how long it took on the